Angrycreative/bj-lazy-load/readme.txt

 = I'm using a CDN.
 Will this plugin interfere? =
 Lazy loading works just fine.
 The images will still load from your CDN.

-As of version 0.6.0, serving responsive and hiDPI images will not work if you're using a CDN.
-Pull zones will be supported in the near future.

 = How can I verify that the plugin is working? =
 Check your HTML source or see the magic at work in Web Inspector, FireBug or similar.